stewart-lab/fast_km/README.md

 ## Running the Server

 ### Option 1: Run with Docker Compose
-If you don't want to clone or modify the code, you can use a pre-built Docker image:
+If you don't want to clone or modify the code, you can use a pre-built Docker image.

+Create a `docker-compose.yml` file:
 ```yaml
 services:
   server: